List of government defeats in the House of Commons since 1945: Callaghan (1976–1979)

-Jim Callaghan's government suffered 34 defeats in the House of Commons during its three years in office.
+James Callaghan's government suffered 34 defeats in the House of Commons during its three years in office.
 Callaghan's government was a minority one for virtually all of its existence, after the former cabinet minister John Stonehouse resigned from the Labour Party just two days after Callaghan became Prime Minister, leaving Labour one seat short of an overall majority in the House of Commons.